andre-st/goodreads-toolbox/README.md

 ## Contributing

-- Reporting bugs / Feature requests
+- Reporting bugs / feature requests
   - add a new issue via [Github's issue tracker](https://github.com/andre-st/goodreads/issues/new)
   - [alternative contact options](AUTHORS.md)
   - thank you all who wrote me mails in the past or otherwise reported bugs and ideas :thumbsup: